Lawrenceville, GA • Serving Metro Atlanta 30-Mile Radius info@1sourceroofingandrestoration.com

 Filing a roofing insurance claim in Georgia is not as simple as calling your insurance company and waiting for a check.
 The process involves inspections, documentation, adjuster meetings, scope-of-loss reviews, supplements, and sometimes appeals or appraisals.
 Every step has rules, deadlines, and financial implications that most homeowners encounter once or twice in a lifetime but that insurance companies navigate thousands of times per year.

 We do not charge homeowners for any of this.
-The free inspection, the adjuster meeting attendance, the scope review, the supplement writing — none of it costs you a dollar.
+The free inspection, the adjuster meeting attendance, the scope review, the supplemental documentation — none of it costs you a dollar.
 If your claim is approved and you choose us to install the roof, the insurance company pays us directly based on the approved scope.
 You pay your deductible and nothing more.
 If the damage does not justify a claim, we tell you that too.
 We would rather give you an honest answer than push a claim that does not make financial sense.

 1 Source Roofing crew performing full roof replacement on luxury Atlanta home after successful insurance claim